NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 </details>

-The origin of using _maxNumberOfCluster_ is that elements are grouped per class and we somehow limit the number of different colors so to have a better understanding of what is displayed (avoiding displaying one rainbow :rainbow: )
+The origin of using _maxNumberOfCluster_ is that elements are grouped per class and we do want to limit the number of different colors so to have a better understanding of what is displayed (avoiding displaying one rainbow :rainbow: )
 ...but that is not necessary and would depend on the use case/target (and therefore a member parameter that can/could be changed.)

 > 📝 [for more information about that _GetDisplayColorAttr_ function](https://graphics.pixar.com/usd/release/api/class_usd_geom_gprim.html)